Prime Minister's Questions: Leaders at the dispatch box since 1961

-The most high-profile contributors at Prime Minister's Questions are the prime minister and the leader of the Opposition, who speak opposite each other at the dispatch box.
-Regular, fixed sessions have taken place since 1961, and the list below outlines the prime ministers since 1961 and Opposition party leaders they faced across the floor of the House of Commons, as well as the secondary opposition leader since 1997 (usually the leader of third largest party within the House of Commons):
+The most high-profile contributors at Prime Minister's Questions are the prime minister and the leader of the opposition, who speak opposite each other at the despatch box.
+Regular, fixed sessions have taken place since 1961, and the list below outlines the prime ministers since 1961 and opposition party leaders they faced across the floor of the House of Commons, as well as the secondary opposition leader since (usually the leader of third largest party within the House of Commons):

 Media coverage

-In the United Kingdom, Prime Minister's Questions is broadcast live via cameras within the Press Gallery inside the House of Commons on domestic national television channels BBC Two, the BBC News Channel, BBC Parliament and Sky News.
+In the United Kingdom, Prime Minister's Questions is broadcast live via cameras within the Press gallery inside the House of Commons on domestic national television channels BBC Two, the BBC News Channel, BBC Parliament, Sky News and GB News.
 It is also broadcast live on the national radio station BBC Radio 5 Live.

 In the United States, Prime Minister's Questions is broadcast live on the national C-SPAN television network.
 C-SPAN also has an archive of Prime Minister's Questions coverage going back to 1989 when it was first televised.
 There is no live radio coverage of Prime Minister's Questions in that country.

 Prime Minister's Questions has been spoofed on the American late-night television sketch comedy Saturday Night Live.

-In a C-SPAN interview in 1991, shortly after the network started to broadcast PMQs, US President George H. W. Bush said, "I count my blessings for the fact I don't have to go into that pit that John Major stands in, nose-to-nose with the opposition, all yelling at each other."
+In a C-SPAN interview in 1991, shortly after the network started to broadcast Prime Minister's Questions, then US President George H. W. Bush said, "I count my blessings for the fact I don't have to go into that pit that John Major stands in, nose-to-nose with the opposition, all yelling at each other."

 Worldwide, Prime Minister's Questions is broadcast live via the official British Parliament website parliamentlive.tv, in visual and audio form.